PVC Boards vs Other Construction Materials: Is PVC Boards Worth the Investment?

 But, until 1926 PVC had no useful application.
 The material became commercially useful with the invention of plasticized polyvinyl chloride by Waldo Lonsbury Semon.
 After this, the practical application of PVC mushroomed replacing different previously used construction materials such as metal, wood, glass, etc.

-Major properties and advantages of PVC boards
+Major Properties and Advantages of PVC Boards

 PVC boards are engineered to deliver excellent performance under different working conditions for a long time.
 PVC products can offer service for as long as 35-40 years.